Blog

 Keyword research: tools, tips and tricks

-Keyword research is one of the pillars of SEO content strategy.
-Perhaps the most fundamental pillar because it is where the organic positioning work begins.
+The keyword research is one of the pillars of the strategy for SEO content.
+Perhaps the most fundamental pillar because it is where the work of organic positioning begins.

-It is true that before we have to have delimited the topics we want to talk about but, equally, keyword research may mean that we have to open up the field or vice versa.
+It is true that we first have to define the topics we want to talk about, but, equally, the keyword research may cause us to have to open the field or vice versa.

-It will be at that moment when you realise whether your content plan idea made sense or needs to be adapted to the demands of the audience.
+It will be at that moment that you will realise whether your idea of content plan made sense or needs to adapt to the demands of the audience.

-Because something very important that you have to engrave in your head is that SEO is more science than literature.
-Literature helps, but it alone will not get you to rank your content.
+Because something very important that you have to engrave in your mind is that SEO is more science than literature.
+Literature helps, but it alone will not bring you to a content position.

-It’s not just about writing well, it’s about finding your space and once there, providing useful content for the user.
-Well-written content will help because no one will trust poorly written content and we have already mentioned that user experience and trust is key to SEO.
+It's not just about writing well, it's about finding your space and once there, providing useful content for the user.
+It will help if it is well written because no one will trust poorly written content and we have already mentioned that the user experience and its confidence is key to the SEO.

 But, as always, I like to start with the basics.
-Let’s go there and then continue with the best tools and the most interesting strategies to achieve a competent keyword research.
+Let's go there and then continue with the best tools and the most interesting strategies to achieve an keyword research competent.

 What is keyword research?

-Keyword research can be used to create an extensive content plan, but it can also be used to research a single word or topic.
+The keyword research can be used to create a content plan but also to research a single word or topic.

-When we do keyword research we are checking the performance of one or several keywords and what possibilities we have of positioning it.
+When we make a keyword research we are checking the performance of one or more keywords and our chances of ranking for it.

-In other words, imagine, for example, that you have a travel agency and you want to make a content plan.
-The first step is to define what you want to sell.
-It could be, for example, trips for stag and hen parties, honeymoons, backpacker-style trips, luxury trips, weekend getaways, etc…
+In other words, imagine, for example, that you own a travel agency and you want to making a content plan.
+The first step is to have delimited what you want to sell.
+It can be, for example, trips for stag and hen parties, honeymoons, backpacking trips, luxury trips, weekend getaways, etc....

-You can also define the geographical scope, for example honeymoons in Tanzania or weekend getaways in Spain.
+You can also narrow down the geographical scope, for example honeymoons in Tanzania or weekend getaways in Spain.

-It doesn’t make sense if you are a travel agency focused on Spain to research keywords from other countries or if you are specialised in luxury, to create content for backpackers.
+It doesn't make sense if you are a travel agency focused on Spain to research keywords from other countries or if you specialise in luxury, to create content for backpackers.

-Of course, this is also where creativity comes in.
-Even if it is not directly related to what you are selling, useful travel information such as vaccinations and visas, gastronomy, wardrobe tips, etc… can help you achieve your goals.
+Of course, this is also where the creativity.
+Even if it is not directly related to what you are selling, useful travel information such as vaccinations and visas, gastronomy, wardrobe tips, etc... can help you achieve your goals.

 Perhaps this is also the most important thing, a keyword research should be subject to specific objectives.
-But we will talk about this in the next point.
+But we will discuss this in the next section.

 What is it for?

-This is another aspect that you should be clear about when doing your research.
-If you only need traffic, you will have more words at your disposal than if you need conversions, whether sales, downloads or whatever your goal is.
+This is another aspect you need to be clear about when doing your research.
+If you need only trafficyou will have more words at your disposal than if you require conversionswhether it's sales, downloads or whatever your goal is.

-In any case, it is important to keep in mind that good keyword research takes into account the user’s entire sales funnel.
+In any case, it is important to bear in mind that a good keyword research takes into account all the SALES FUNNEL of the user.

-When you make your content strategy, even if your goal is, going back to the previous example, to sell travel, it is not enough to use transactional or descriptive words of the trip.
+When you make your content strategyEven if your objective is, to return to the previous example, to sell trips, it is not enough to use transactional or descriptive words about the trip.

-Everything that requires an action from the user on your site requires trust and with keyword research we can see how we can gain that trust.
-What are they looking for, what are they interested in (related to our field) and how can we tell them:
+Anything that requires a user action on your site requires trust and with the keyword research we can see how we can gain that trust.
+What are you looking for, what are you interested in (related to our field) and how can we tell you:

 This is why it is also good to offer information that, although it will not generate conversions, will make them start to become familiar with our brand.

-Subsequently, the user will come back to us when he/she is decided to buy/download what we are offering (thanks to SEO work on different keywords) and we will multiply our chances of conversion.
+Subsequently, the user will come back to us when he/she has decided to buy/download what we are offering (thanks to the SEO work in other keywords) and we will multiply our chances of conversion.

-Of course, you can’t forget that SEO is a job that takes time.
-First to position your keywords, then for the user to go through the whole process.
+That's right, you can't forget that SEO is a time-consuming job..
+First for positioning your keywordsThe user can then go through the entire route.

-If you want immediate results, then opt for SEM and not SEO.
-It’s like the difference between buying tomatoes and planting a tomato plant.
+If you want to immediate resultsthen opt for SEM and not by the SEO.
+It's like the difference between buying tomatoes and planting a tomato plant.
 The tomato plant will be cheaper in the long run, but you have to let it grow.

 Free keyword research tools

-Well, first of all, it depends on whether you have the resources to pay for a tool or whether you have to use a free tool.
+Well, first of all it will depend on whether you have the resources to pay for a tool or whether you have to use a free tool.

 You can do good keyword research with free tools.
-The only problem is that it will be much slower and less reliable.
-Even so, if you don’t have enough resources at the moment, there are options available to you.
+The only problem is that it will be much slower and somewhat less reliable.
+Even so, if we do not have the resources at the moment, there are options available to us.

 I am going to tell you about the four most interesting ones.